feysel-hussien/web-assignments/README.md

 CRUD operations for creating, reading, updating, and deleting notes.

 Our web application is a notes management platform that allows users to  create, organize, and edit their notes.

+# How to test out web application
+**1. Run the command //npx tsc to transcpile the typescript to javacript** **2.
+Go to the ripo and run the command //nest start --watch//** **3 Go to index.html in notes front end directory which displays the login page**